NCATSTranslator/TranslatorPM/README.md

 - All "primary" Providers are expected to be contributing in the prod environment (either directly with the ARS if TRAPI compliant, or via Agents)
 - Provider teams may decide to "opt-out" their "secondary" KPs are under development, or not used by ARAs
 - Shared components - as depedencies necessitate

+Currently we are working on identifying Federated Dev Instances (docs/Translator Server Info.md)